New Manufactured Home Community Set for Central East Florida

 “The rents will vary a little,” Bledsoe said.
 “Depending on whether you have a waterfront lot, a premium lot or a lot that borders a preservation area.”

-Each home will have a front porch, and a two-stall garage rather than carports.
+Add to that, each home will have a front porch, and a two-stall garage rather than carports.

 Mynchenberg affirmed the reasons why the development of a manufactured home community takes some endurance.